HSF/iDDS/docs/source/domausers/installing_client.rst

 When ``pip`` is available, the distribution can be downloaded from the iDDS PyPI server and installed in one step::

-   $> pip install idds-common idds-client
+   $> pip install idds-common idds-client idds-workflow idds-doma

 This command will download the latest version of Rucio and install it to your system.